Italian Space Agency: Robotic exploration

 Italy's space industry has also been involved in many other scientific missions such as SOHO, Cluster II, ISO, XMM-Newton and Planck.
 The technology experiments TSS-1 and TSS-1R were also conducted in partnership with NASA.

 Launcher development

 Currently ASI is a partner in the Ariane 5 launcher programme and more recently is the major (65%) backer of the ESA Vega small launcher, capable of putting a payload of 1500 kg to low Earth orbit.

 Earth observation

 ASI is a participant in many of ESA's programmes in the field of Earth Observation such as ERS-1, ERS-2, ENVISAT, the Meteosat series and the Galileo satellite navigation system.
 The agency has also collaborated with other European and international partners such as the Shuttle Radar Topography Mission with NASA.

 In October 1992, NASA launched LAGEOS-2 (following LAGEOS-1 launched in 1976) in cooperation with ASI.
 A passive satellite, it is an aluminum plated brass sphere covered with retroreflectors to reflect laser ranging beams emitted from ground stations on Earth.
 The primary mission goals were to determine accurately Earth's Geoid and to measure Tectonic plate movement.
-In 2010 ASI's own satellite, LARES, will be launched using the Vega rocket.
-The mission is designed to carry out similar studies to that of LAGEOS 2 but with much greater precision.
+In 2012 ASI's own satellite LARES (LARES 1) was launched using the Vega rocket.
+The mission carries out similar studies to that of LAGEOS 2 but with much greater precision.
+Another similar satellite, LARES 2 was launched in 2022.

 The Italian Space Agency, under direction of both the Ministry of Research and the Ministry of Defence, developed the COSMO-SkyMed constellation of satellites for both military and civilian use in a broad range of areas.

 The Italian Space Agency launched in 2019 the multimission program PLATiNO (mini Piattaforma spaziaLe ad Alta TecNOlogia, High-Technology Mini-Satellite Platform), to develop industrial capability in the small satellites sector.
 The first mission in 2023 will embark a SAR, the second one in 2024 a Thermal Infrared Imager.